-The U.S. will not recognize persons who have participated in war crimes and violations of humanitarian and human rights law, including the crime of terrorism, as refugees.
+The United States will not recognize persons who have participated in war crimes and violations of humanitarian and human rights law, including the crime of terrorism, as refugees.
 They are specifically excluded from the protection accorded to refugees.

-For a list of famous refugees through the ages, Click here.
+See a list of famous refugees through the ages.

 How many refugees and displaced persons are there, and who makes up the majority of the refugee population?

 Right now there are about 51.2 million forcibly displaced people in the world, according to a June 2014 report by the UN refugee agency, UNHCR.
 More than half (53%) came from just three countries: Afghanistan (2.56 million), Syria (2.47 million) and Somalia (1.12 million).